It is her solid experience, talent,

 With screen credits ranging from fights in Charlie’s Angels to

-ranging from swashbuckling adventures like Queen of Swords to surprising
+from swashbuckling adventures like Queen of Swords to surprising

 versatile and high profile.
 Her own acting background and years of teaching

-in acting studios like Lee Strasberg’s
+at acting studios that include Lee Strasberg’s

-and Howard Fine’s have also helped to shape her choreography into much
+and Howard Fine’s have also helped to shape her choreography into

 more than just clashing steel; each fight tells a story, and each meeting